nanafwu/dva-final-project/README.txt

     a 1:1 ratio between recipes and restaurant dishes with supporting information including nutritional data and ingredients.

-    Using the ingredients and nutritional data, the package determines similar restaurant dishes.
-For instance, a mocha frappe cappucino may map to almond milk latte, mocha chocolate coffee, etc.. from a variety of restaurants.
-The dish similarities are determined using cosine similarity.
+    We took the matched restaurant dish and recipe data and converted it into vector representations of ingredients that can be used to calculate recipe similarity.
+We then took the sparse ingredient matrix and found the most similar dishes to each recipe by using two methods: cosine similarity and kmeans clustering.
+We then compared the results of the two methods to determine which recommended the most similar dishes.

-    The similar dish data is formatted to csv files and eventually visualized in an interactive html page as a list and a map.
-When a user searches and selects a dish, similar dishes and the restaurants that carry the similar dishes are shown in the map.
-The restaurants are color coded to show the average similarity score of the similar dishes they serve.
+    For instance, a mocha frappe cappucino may map to almond milk latte, mocha chocolate coffee, etc from a variety of restaurants.
+The code for ingredient vector creation and finding the most similar dishes can be found in find_similar_dishes.py.

-    Clicking on a similar dish highlights the restaurants carrying it in the list and the map.
-The technologies used in visualization are Bootstrap, D3, Leaflet, OpenStreetMap and jQuery.
+    The similar dish data is formatted to csv files and eventually visualized using d3.

     A more detailed walkthrough of the code is located README.md.